caitlin-rich/astra-alios/README.md

 * The API has rate limits on searches, but I need to search very high volumes of data.
 I've solved this by adding a timer so I can only run so many searches at once, but there are a lot of cons to this approach - namely, I don't know when the search is finished, and I'm struggling to figure out how to switch the Loading indicator to 'No Results' if there are truly no results.
 * TV Shows only - movies are coming soon.
 * In dire need of a layout update now that the majority of the information I want comes through.
+* Deployment through GitHub pages is funky.
+A great opportunity to learn about deployment workflows.